Straxite/FlowFiles/README.md

 . awww wallpaper utility
 . snappy switcher
 .
 Neue Machina Font, SF Pro Display Font, JetBrains Mono Nerd Font
-. sddm (i use pixie theme for sddm its cute af, if u wanna use that on youtube there is a video from saneaspect)
+. sddm (i use pixie theme for sddm its cute af, if u wanna use that | https://github.com/xCaptaiN09/pixie-sddm | Go check it out!)

 btw the basic KeyBindings for this setup are